 Everyone with even a little bit of debt has to manage their debt.
 If you just have a little debt, you have to keep up your payments and make sure it doesn’t get out of control.
 On the other hand, when you have a large amount of debt, you have to put more effort into paying off your debt while juggling payments on the debts you’re not currently paying.

-Make a list of your debts, including the creditor, total amount of the debt, monthly payment, and due date.
+Make a list of your debts, including the creditor, total amount of the debt, monthly payment, interest rate, and due date.
 You can use your credit report to confirm the debts on your list.
 Having all the debts in front of you will allow you to see the bigger picture and stay aware of your complete debt picture.
+Debt reduction software can make this process easier.

 Pay Your Bills on Time Each Month

 Late payments make it harder to pay off your debt since you’ll have to pay a late fee for every payment you miss.
-If you miss two payments in a row and your interest rate and finance charges will increase.
+If you miss two payments in a row, your interest rate and finance charges will increase.

 If you use a calendaring system on your computer or smartphone, enter your payments there and set an alert to remind you several days before your payment is due.
 If you miss a payment, don’t wait until the next due date to send your payment, by then it could be reported to a credit bureau.
-Instead, send your payment as soon as you remember to.
+Instead, send your payment as soon as you remember that it was missed.

 Use a bill payment calendar to help you figure out which bills to pay with which paycheck.
 On your calendar, write each bill’s payment amount next to the due date.
 Then, fill in the date of each paycheck.
-If you get paid on the same days every month, like the 1st and 15th, you can use the same calendar from month to month.
-But, if your paychecks fall on different days of the month, it would help to create a new calendar for each month.
+If you get paid on the same days every month—the 1st and 15th—you can use the same calendar from month to month.
+But, if your paychecks fall on different days of the month, you'll need to create a calendar every month.

 Make at Least the Minimum Payment

 If you can’t afford to pay anything more, at least make the minimum payment.
 Of course, the minimum payment doesn’t help you make real progress in paying off your debt.
-But, it keeps your debt from growing and keeps your account in good standing.
-When you miss payments, it gets harder to catch up and eventually your accounts could go into default.
+But, it keeps your account in good standing, which avoids late fees.
+When you miss payments, it becomes harder to catch up and eventually your accounts could go into default.

 Paying off credit card debt first is often the best strategy because credit cards have higher interest rates than other debts.
 Of all your credit cards, the one with the highest interest rate usually gets priority on repayment because it's costing the most money.